 The chapel’s mysterious symbols and cryptic inscriptions have sparked numerous theories, linking it to the Knights Templar, the Holy Grail, and even the Freemasons.

-This has made it a magnet for history buffs and fans of Dan Brown’s “The Da Vinci Code,” in which the chapel features prominently.
+This has made it a magnet for history buffs and fans of Dan Brown’s “The Da Vinci Code,” which the chapel features prominently.

 Rosslyn Chapel offers more than just visual splendor.
 Engage in a comprehensive exploration of its rich history through guided tours.